 How Do You Repair A Leaning Office Chair?

 We all like reclining office seats.
 They allow you to unwind while you work.
 When it leans back too far, though, it can be very risky.
 If yours has this issue, don’t ignore it or waste your hard-earned money on professional help.
+Instead, by following these basic measures, change your office chair to relieve pressure on your back and lower body.

 Step 1: Look under the seat’s middle and see if your chair has a tilt stress control knob.
 If it does, move it to have more resistance when you’re reclining or lying back.